How do I use A/B testing on casino affiliate pages?

 - Deploy winner or plan next test

 Use this checklist as a minimum viable process for each experiment.
-Over time, expand the checklist to include segmentation plans, rollback criteria, and post-launch monitoring tasks to maintain quality at scale.
+As your program matures, expand it to include segmentation plans, rollback criteria, compliance review steps, and post-launch monitoring tasks.

 Beginner vs advanced considerations